gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Word to the Wise and A Little Peek into the Future

-- I strongly recommend setting `type` to the name of the `SimObject` class in python and making sure the C++ class name is the same as the Python class.
+- I strongly recommend setting `type` to the name of the `SimObject` class in Python.
+I also recommend making sure that the C++ class name is the same as the Python class.
 You will see throughout the gem5 codebase that this is *not* always the case.
 However, I strongly recommend following this rule to rid yourself of any compilation headaches.

 - We will see later that, when gem5 is built, there will be an **auto-generated** struct definition that stores the parameters of that class.
-The name of the struct will be determined based on the name of the `SimObject` itself.
+The name of the struct will be determined by the name of the `SimObject` itself.
 For example, if the name of the `SimObject` is `HelloSimObject`, the struct storing its parameters will be `HelloSimObjectParams`.
 This definition will be in a file under [params/HelloSimObject.hh](../../gem5/build/NULL/params/HelloSimObject.hh) in the build directory.
 This struct is used when instantiating an object of a `SimObject` in C++.

 <!-- An object of a SimObject class? -->